marc0f/UDACITY_DSND_5-Investment_and_Trading_Capstone_Project/report/REPORT.md

 #### Data Validation

-The experiments has been divided in tow main groups: model validation and model finalization.
+The creation of the final model requires a preliminary step, namely model validation, in order to perform an analysis to target the normalization to adopt, the features as well as their possible combinations to use as model inputs, and the appropriate length (window) of the train data.
+Finally, the final model can be created performing a hyper-parameters tuning.

+Therefore, the experiments as well as the results have been grouped  into "model validation" and "model finalization" sections.

 ##### Model validation

-In the model validation the data has been split fixing the data length for the test to 6 months, and varying data length for the train from 6 months to about 4 years, based on the evaluation performed.
+In the model validation the data has been split into train and test, but keeping the test length fixed to 6 months, and varying the train length from 6 months to about 4 years, based on the evaluation performed.
 A "full range" train, about 4 years, has has been adopted to perform the validation of the the data normalization.
-Whereas, the evaluation of both the length of the train period, and the extra features to select, has been performed assuming 3 different  lengths for the train data: 6 months, 1 year and 2 years.
+Whereas, the evaluation of the appropriate train length as well as the features and their combinations evaluation, have been performed assuming 3 different  lengths for the train data: 6 months, 1 year and 2 years.
 Moreover, the regression technique parameters have not been optimized in this phase, and the default ones have been adopted.
 In the case of LR, fit_intercept enabled, and normalize disabled.
 For the SVR, the kernel set to RBF, $\gamma$ set to 'scale' (thus value set as $1 / (n\_features * X.var())$), C set to 1, $\epsilon$ set to 1.

-In order to select the normalization to use, among none, Mean and Variance Normalization and Min-Max normalization, the data from 2016/01/01 to 2021/02/05 has been adopted.
+In order to select the normalization to adopt, among none, Mean and Variance Normalization and Min-Max normalization, the data from 2016/01/01 to 2021/02/05 has been adopted.

 Once the normalization has been selected, the same time range has been adopted to selected some extra feature to be introduced, extracted from the data, to achieve better results.
 The extra features selected are the difference for each input data, between the data at the time $t$ and the value of the previous 1, 7, 14, 28 days.
 Thus generating 4 set of features providing difference to different time lags.